wilsonte-umich/wilsonte-umich.github.io/README.md

 This is the repository for the Jekyll website for Thomas E. Wilson at the University of Michigan.

-If you find the site to be nonfunctional, please let me know!
+If you find the site to be nonfunctional, please let us know!

+## Lab member instructions

+To help edit/update the web page:

+- fork this repository
+- clone your fork to your computer
+- either:
+    - manually edit the various content and data files
+    - double-click `run_cms.bat` to run the Content Management System and point your web browser to `https://localhost:8000`
+- push your changes back to your fork on GitHub
+- make a Pull Request on GitHub to have your changes added to the site

 ## Theme description